Civil-Service-Human-Resources/lpg-terraform-paas/README.md

 #### Targeted Deployment

-Module names can be found in the `environments/main.tf` file
+Module names can be found in the `modules` directory.

 To do a targeted deployment of a single module: